Leipzig: 21st century

-Nowadays, Leipzig is an important economic centre in Germany.
+Leipzig is an important economic centre in Germany.
 Since the 2010s, the city has been celebrated by the media as a hip urban centre with a very high quality of living.
 It is often called "The new Berlin".
 Leipzig is also Germany's fastest growing city.
 Leipzig was the German candidate for the 2012 Summer Olympics, but was unsuccessful.
 After ten years of construction, the Leipzig City Tunnel opened on 14 December 2013.
 Leipzig forms the centrepiece of the S-Bahn Mitteldeutschland public transit system, which operates in the four German states of Saxony, Saxony-Anhalt, Thuringia and Brandenburg.

 Politics

 Mayor

 The first freely elected mayor after German reunification was Hinrich Lehmann-Grube of the Social Democratic Party (SPD), who served from 1990 to 1998.
 The mayor was originally chosen by the city council, but since 1994 has been directly elected.
-Wolfgang Tiefensee, also of the SPD, served from 1998 until his resignation in 2005 to become federal Minister of Transport.
+Wolfgang Tiefensee, also of the SDP, served from 1998 until his resignation in 2005 to become federal Minister of Transport.
 He was succeeded by fellow SPD politician Burkhard Jung, who was elected in January 2006 and re-elected in 2013 and 2020.
 The most recent mayoral election was held on 2 February 2020, with a runoff held on 1 March, and the results were as follows: